jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 ### 73 Entitlement to private visitors
 (1) A prisoner is entitled to receive at least 1 private visitor each week for a minimum duration of 30 minutes.
-(2) Subsection (1) is subject to any regulations made under this Act that regulate the visiting of prisoners.
+(2) Subsection (1) is subject to any regulations made under this Act that regulate the visiting of prisoners, and to directions given under section 168A (no-contact conditions if family violence offence defendant remanded in custody) of the Criminal Procedure Act 2011.
 (3) Subsection (1) does not limit visits to a prisoner— (a) by his or her legal adviser under section 74; or (b) by a statutory visitor who is authorised by any enactment to visit the prisoner or by a specified visitor; or